nnanwubeikenna-prog/handbook-builder-chat/README.md

 This means conversations about one document never mix with content from another document, even if both documents cover similar topics.
+Each request receives the full PDF context retrieved from Supabase pgvector.
+Each response is approximately 2,000 words.
+All 8 responses are combined into a single coherent document with a total output of 16,000 to 20,000+ words.